rthymis/streaminfo/README.md

 # streaminfo
-Fetch stream metadata ftom a shoutcast server
+Fetch stream metadata from a shoutcast server